 1. Uncut Gems (2019)

 Not only was Uncut Gems an amazing casino movie, but it might also just be one of the best movies of the past five years.
-Adam Sandler turns out a shockingly good performance as Howard Ratner, a Jewish jeweler, and a giant gambling addict.
+Adam Sandler turns out a shockingly good performance as Howard Ratner, a Jewish jeweller, and a giant gambling addict.
 This whole movie will have you holding your breath as Howard makes bad decisions after bad decisions, from pawning off Kevin Garnett’s NBA Championship ring to beating up R&B singer The Weeknd.

-Everything in the movie hinges on Howard winning a bet on a basketball, and the events leading up to the big game are insance.
+Everything in the movie hinges on Howard winning a bet on a basketball, and the events leading up to the big game are insane.
 The Safdie brothers directed this movie, and they did an incredible job of portraying all the best qualities of a gambling movie.

 There are dashes of glitz and glamour, but also a ton of anxiety-inducing high-stakes situations that reveal the truth about how devastating gambling addiction can be on the psyche.
 If you haven’t seen Uncut Gems yet, what are you waiting for?